chelorope/local-llm-rag/README.md

 - Change the embedding model: `embedding_model`
 - Change the LLM model: `llm_model`
 - Adjust chunk size and overlap for document processing

-## Troubleshooting

-- Make sure Ollama is running and the required models are installed
-- Check Docker container logs for any startup errors
-- Ensure ports 8000 (API), 8501 (UI), 27017 (MongoDB), and 3020 (ChromaDB) are available

-## License

-[License information]